Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 They also brought in other famous Japanese seiyuu to voice many new characters created for the game.

-Some characters have annoying voices but that’s all personal taste but I’ve always enjoyed the voice acting of the characters I’ve pulled, but they brought the best voice actors to this game and it really shows if you know who your Japanese seiyuu.
+Some characters have annoying voices but that’s all personal taste, I’ve always enjoyed the voice acting of the characters I’ve pulled, but they brought the best voice actors to this game and it really shows if you know who your Japanese seiyuu.

 Fate/Grand Order OST - Grand Battle Theme [4k/60fps]